dyvenia/site-dyvenia/src/posts/2024/scaling_metrics_w_marts.md

 ---
 The growing number of tools and solutions in the data ecosystem can be overwhelming for business leaders.
 Some data solutions are so advanced that they resemble full-scale "digital transformation" initiatives—a term often used by IT professionals.

 However, one area of data analytics has remained largely unchanged for the past 30 years: business intelligence.
-Companies once relied on robust data warehouses with well-defined structures, paired with straightforward reporting tools that efficiently extracted insights.
+Companies once relied on robust data warehouses with well-defined structures paired with straightforward reporting tools that efficiently extracted insights.

 Over time, data warehouses began to fade from prominence.
 This decline was driven by: